singularityhub/sregistry/docs/pages/plugins/ldap/README.md

 ## Quick Start
 This quick start is intended to demonstrate basic functionality of the LDAP server, and you should review the links referenced above for more detail.
-After you've completed basic setup in

 ### What is LDAP?